PN7160 vs PN7161

 • You need Apple ECP support

-• Your use case is tied to Apple Wallet / Apple VAS-like flows
+• Your use case is tied to Apple Wallet or Apple VAS-like flows

-• You want the PN7160 hardware / software model plus Apple-specific capability
+• You want the PN7160 hardware and software model plus Apple-specific capability

 What Does Not Change

-• Both are NFC controller-oriented modules, not beginner-first Arduino picks.
+• Both PN7160 and PN7161 are NFC controller-oriented modules, not beginner-first hobby boards.

-• Both are much more natural on Linux / embedded systems than classic hobby-only workflows.
+• Both are more natural on Linux and embedded systems than classic hobby-only workflows.

 • Both use the same family setup logic and similar host integration model.